-Local Lead Flood Authority HCC

-Surface Water Drainage

-Further information/clarification required:

-□ Further assessment is required to quantify the potential impacts of high tide on the infiltration rates.
-No mention is made of the tidal conditions at the time of the infiltration tests therefore there is potential for times where infiltration is unsuitable for this site

-□ A flood risk assessment is required in addition to the drainage strategy covering the points highlighted below:

-□ areas that may have been affected by existing failures in the existing drainage regime

-□ evidence that the proposed drainage should follow the same pattern as the existing.
-This avoids directing more flow to another location

-□ information on the water quality treatment in the system.

-□ existing and proposed run-off rate calculations completed according to a suitable method such as IH124 or FEH.
-Calculations must show that the proposed run off rates do not exceed the existing run-off rates.
-This must be shown for a one in one year event plus climate change and a one in one hundred year event plus climate change

-\Box 30% climate change is referred to on the drainage plan.
-This is incorrect and the current climate change values must be used.

-□ existing and proposed run-off volume calculations completed according to a suitable method such as IH124 or FEH.
-Calculations must show that, where reasonably practical, runoff volume should not exceed the greenfield runoff volume for the same event.
-This must be shown for a 1 in 100 year, 6 hour rainfall event
+ocal Lead Flood Authority HCC urface Water Drainage urther information/clarification required: Further assessment is required to quantify the potential impacts of high tide on the filtration rates.
+No mention is made of the tidal conditions at the time of the infiltration ests therefore there is potential for times where infiltration is unsuitable for this site A flood risk assessment is required in addition to the drainage strategy covering the pints highlighted below: areas that may have been affected by existing failures in the existing drainage regime evidence that the proposed drainage should follow the same pattern as the existing. his avoids directing more flow to another location information on the water quality treatment in the system. existing and proposed run-off rate calculations completed according to a suitable sethod such as IH124 or FEH.
+Calculations must show that the proposed run off rates not exceed the existing run-off rates.
+This must be shown for a one in one year ever us climate change and a one in one hundred year event plus climate change 30% climate change is referred to on the drainage plan.
+This is incorrect and the urrent climate change values must be used. existing and proposed run-off volume calculations completed according to a suitable lethod such as IH124 or FEH.
+Calculations must show that, where reasonably ractical, runoff volume should not exceed the greenfield runoff volume for the same vent.
+This must be shown for a 1 in 100 year, 6 hour rainfall event and plans must show where above ground flooding might occur and where this would pool and flow □ information on general maintenance regimes of SuDS features.
+Where the proposals are connecting to an existing drainage system it is likely that the authorities responsible for maintaining those systems will have their own design requirements.
+These requirements will need to be reviewed and agreed as part of any surface water drainage scheme.
+Please note that the mechanism for securing long-term maintenance will need to be considered and agreed between the applicant and the Local Planning Authority.
+This may involve discussions with those adopting and/or maintaining the proposed systems

 □ evidence that enough storage/attenuation has been provided without increasing the runoff rate or volume.
-This must be shown for a 1 in 100 year plus climate change event (see note below)
+This must be shown for a 1 in 100 year plus climate change event